 Finally, take a taste.
 Start with a small sip and let it roll around your mouth.
 There are three stages of taste: the Attack phase, the Evolution phase, and the Finish.

-- The attack phase is the initial impression that the wine makes on your palate.
+This is the initial impression that the wine makes on your palate.
 The Attack is comprised of four pieces of the wine puzzle: alcohol content, tannin levels, acidity, and residual sugar.
 These four puzzle pieces display initial sensations on the palate.
 Ideally, these components will be well-balanced.
-One piece will not be more prominent than the others.
+One-piece will not be more prominent than the others.
 These four pieces do not display a specific flavor per se, they meld together to offer impressions in intensity and complexity, soft or firm, light or heavy, crisp or creamy, sweet or dry, but not necessarily true flavors like fruit or spice.

-- The evolution phase is next, also called the mid-palate or middle range phase, this is the wine’s actual taste on the palate.
+This is also called the mid-palate or middle range phase, this is the wine’s actual taste on the palate.
 In this phase, you are looking to discern the flavor profile of the wine.
 If it’s a red wine you may start noting fruit—berry, plum, prune or fig; perhaps some spice—pepper, clove, cinnamon, or maybe a woody flavor like oak, cedar, or a detectable smokiness.
-If you are in the Evolution Phase of a white wine you may taste apple, pear, tropical or citrus fruits, or the taste may be more floral in nature or consist of honey, butter, herbs or a bit of earthiness.
+If you are in the Evolution Phase of white wine you may taste some apple, pear, tropical or citrus fruits, or the taste may be more floral in nature or consist of honey, butter, herbs or a bit of earthiness.